CodeZephyr91/BugHunt-Solutions/ISSUES-(app.js,index.html,styles.css)(Day_1-2).md

 The **API_URL** is hardcoded as **http://localhost:3000**, which will break in production.

 ## 3.Not clearing the token on logout
-The token is removed without removing the stored user details
+The token is removed without removing the stored user details(user name and email)